Skip to content

 Authorization Flow

 The authorization flow begins with calling GET /oauth2/auth in step 3 in the sequence diagram above.
 This endpoint returns HTML for a login page, which after logging in, presents the end-user with an authorization screen to give your app permissions to control and monitor their appliances.
-The authorization flow finishes with step 6 by redirecting the end-user back to your application with the authorization code.
+The authorization flow finishes with step 6 by redirecting the end-user back to your application with the authorization code as part of the redirect url.

 Registration Flow